The $125k Audit That Went Wrong (Hypothetical Scenario)

 "How do you ensure only current drawings are used?"

 ❌ Bad answer: "Our engineers know to check."✅ Good answer: "We have a controlled drawing server.
-Engineers download drawings via ADIS, which verifies current revision.
+Engineers download drawings via MLNavigator, which verifies current revision.
 Obsolete drawings are purged from the system.
 Audit logs show which revision was used for each job."

 "What happens if calibration fails?"